A Contractor’s Guide to Types of Solar Panels

 PERC Solar Panels

 PERC solar panels, which stands for Passivated Emitter and Rear Cell panels, have an additional panel layer that gives the sun’s rays another chance to convert into energy.
-This added layer makes these types of solar panels more efficient, at about 23% efficiency.
-PERC solar panels tend to be more expensive than monocrystalline solar panels.

 Efficiency